 Sometimes OBV moves step-for-step with the underlying security.
 In this case, OBV is confirming the strength of the underlying trend, be it down or up.
 The chart for Autozone (AZO) shows prices as a black line and OBV as a pink line.
 Both moved steadily higher from November 2009 until October 2010.
 Positive volume remained strong throughout the advance.

-On Balance Volume (OBV) is a simple indicator that uses volume and price to measure buying pressure and selling pressure.
-Buying pressure is evident when positive volume exceeds negative volume and the OBV line rises.
-Selling pressure is present when negative volume exceeds positive volume and the OBV line falls.
-Chartists can use OBV to confirm the underlying trend or look for divergences that may foreshadow a price change.
-As with all indicators, it is important to use OBV in conjunction with other aspects of technical analysis.
-It is not a standalone indicator.
+On Balance Volume (OBV) uses volume and price to measure buying and selling pressure.
+Buying pressure is evident when positive volume exceeds negative volume, and the OBV line rises.
+Selling pressure occurs when negative volume exceeds positive volume, and the OBV line falls.
+Analysts can use OBV to confirm the underlying trend or look for divergences that may foreshadow a price change.
+As with all indicators, it's important to use OBV in conjunction with other aspects of technical analysis.
+It's not a standalone indicator.
 OBV can be combined with basic pattern analysis or to confirm signals from momentum oscillators.